worldcoin/world-id-docs/docs/advanced/40-custom-integrations.md

 ```

 :::note
-Please be mindful that the `proofSignal` and `externalNullifier` must be ABI-encoded.
+Please be mindful that the `signal` and `actionId` must be ABI-encoded.
 Please review [Parameter encoding](/docs/js/reference#parameter-encoding) for details.
 :::

 ### 3. Receive the proof